espressif/esp-idf/docs/en/api-reference/peripherals/lcd.rst

     Single Frame Buffer in PSRAM
     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

     If you have PSRAM and want to store the frame buffer there rather than in the limited internal memory, the LCD peripheral will use EDMA to fetch frame data directly from the PSRAM, bypassing the internal cache.
 You can enable this feature by setting the :cpp:member:`esp_lcd_rgb_panel_config_t::fb_in_psram` to ``true``.
-The downside of this is that when both the CPU as well as EDMA need access to the PSRAM, the bandwidth will be **shared** between them, that is, EDMA gets half and the CPUs the other half.
+The downside of this is that when both the CPU as well as EDMA need access to the PSRAM, the bandwidth will be **shared** between them, that is, EDMA gets half and the CPUs get the other half.
 If there're other peripherals using EDMA as well, with a high enough pixel clock this can lead to starvation of the LCD peripheral, leading to display corruption.
 However, if the pixel clock is low enough for this not to be an issue, this is a solution that uses almost no CPU intervention.

+    .. only:: esp32s3

+        The PSRAM shares the same SPI bus with the main Flash (the one stores your firmware binary).
+At one time, there only be one consumer of the SPI bus.
+When you also use the main flash to serve your file system (e.g. :doc:`SPIFFS </api-reference/storage/spiffs>`), the bandwidth of the underlying SPI bus will also be shared, leading to display corruption.
+You can use :cpp:func:`esp_lcd_rgb_panel_set_pclk` to update the pixel clock frequency to a lower value.

     .. code:: c